 Italian honey bees tend to be lighter in color with brighter yellow markings.
 Workers fathered by light colored Italian drones would be brighter in the hive.

-Cordovan are not a separate race or family of bees.
+Cordovans are not a separate race or family of bees.
 It is merely a term used to describe a color variation.
 Cordovan Italians are beautiful and prized by beekeepers for the easy to find queens.

 Cordovan bees are those in which the parts of a bee that are usually black become reddish brown.
 The queen often has a yellow abdomen that is a solid color all the way to the tip.